privatebusiness88/ElectrumABC/contrib/osx/README.md

 This assumes that the Xcode Command Line tools (and thus git) are already installed.
 You can install older (and newer!) versions of Xcode from Apple provided you have a devloper account [from the Apple developer downloads site](https://developer.apple.com/download/more/).

-## 1. Make sure to freshen git submodules

-    git submodule update --init

-The above ensures that you pull in the zbar, secp256k1, and other submodules.

-## 2. Make sure coreutils is installed
+## 1. Make sure coreutils is installed

 With [brew](https://brew.sh) installed, run